calint/c64/README.md

 * user defined character set in png bitmap
 * control scroll by user
 * sprites with collision detection
+* a miniature game with 15 minutes playtime

 ## tools